At St Bede’s, our intention is to

-In Year 7, students respond to a text becomes more challenging as students begin to study more complex methods of how meanings are created.
-They are challenged to develop their own interpretations using knowledge of how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, and theme.
-Students consolidate and master skills from Key Stage 2 and become aware of authorial intent, choosing appropriate evidence to support their views of a text independently.
-In Year 8, students investigate how meaning is created by developing interpretations after analysing methods independently.
-In Year 9, students will study texts as conscious constructs and will compare how meanings are created.
+In Year 7, the way students respond to a text becomes more challenging as students begin to look at more complex ways meanings are created.
+They are expected to develop their own interpretations using knowledge of how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, and theme, create meaning.
+Students study texts chronologically so they are aware of the literary timeline.
+They consolidate and master skills from Key Stage 2 and become aware of authorial intent, choosing appropriate evidence to support their views of a text independently.
+In Year 8, they look at how meaning is created by developing interpretations after analysing methods independently.
+In Year 9, students study texts as conscious constructs and will compare how meanings are created.

-In Year 7, students consolidate and build on the knowledge from Key Stage 2 and develop their awareness of the text as a construct.
-They use sentences, paragraphs and punctuation for effect in familiar and unfamiliar circumstances.
-Then, in Year 8, students move beyond text purpose to understanding and producing a viewpoint using rhetoric.
-They investigate the most effective vocabulary choices and methods (for emotional impact) and they will establish a sustained mood/tone.
+In Year 7, students consolidate and build on the knowledge from Key Stage 2 and become aware of the text as a construct.
+They will consider using sentences, paragraphs and punctuation for effect in familiar and unfamiliar circumstances.
+Then, in Year 8, students move beyond text purpose to understanding and producing a viewpoint using rhetoric, consider the most effective vocabulary choices and methods (for emotional impact) to establish a sustained mood/tone.
 In Year 9, students manipulate and consciously construct texts for emotional impact, establishing their own consistent voice.
-Their writing will be coherent and fluent, consciously structured.
+Their writing becomes coherent and fluent, consciously structured.

 Context and theme

 Across Key Stage 3, students study texts from different eras and cultures.
 They study themes as golden threads entwined throughout the curriculum.
 They apply their knowledge of social, historical and cultural events and theme to both familiar and unfamiliar texts.
 Students study texts from the past in Year 7, introducing context and theme.
 They then build on that knowledge having developed schema in Year 8 and Year 9.